 The Week before phone your assistant/s and bar officer to ensure you will have some help!

 Check and observe the prevailing weather conditions before you arrive, again on arrival and before setting courses.
 Again, if you have any doubts about the conditions, please contact Nigel or one of the other flag officers.

 1.5 HOURS BEFORE FIRST START

-1. Turn on water main and shut 4 drain cocks (under clubhouse, 2 upstream and 2 by the stop cock, follow signs).
+1. Check and, if necessary, shut 4 drain cocks (under clubhouse, 2 upstream and 2 by the stop cock, follow signs) then turn on water main.

 2. Unlock clubhouse including both doors onto the Balcony.